+- A selection of the following assessment tasks:

 - assignments

 - tests

 - solutions to sets of worked questions

 - summary notes or review notes.

 - modelling tasks

 - problem-solving tasks

 - mathematical investigations.

 Unit 2: General Mathematics

 General Mathematics Units 1 and 2 cater for a range of student interests, provide preparation for the study of VCE General Mathematics at the Units 3 and 4 level and contain assumed knowledge and skills for these units.
 The areas of study for Unit 2 of General Mathematics are 'Data analysis, probability and statistics', 'Discrete mathematics', 'Functions, relations and graphs' and 'Space and measurement'.